jpoechill/CallForCode/README.md

 # Wildfire Survivor Management System

-This is the development repository for the two following applications (Survivor Application and Survivor Dashboard) used for Wildfire Survivor Data Management:
+This is the development repository for two apps (Survivor Application and Survivor Dashboard) which together create the Wildfire Survivor Management System (WSMS).

 ## Project Roadmap